 Signs of decay include fungal fruiting bodies, conks, or shelf-like growths emerging from the wood.
 You’ll also notice insect activity, including bore holes and sawdust-like frass accumulations.

-Hollow sounds when tapping branches with a hard object indicate internal decay that requires immediate attention during your pruning regimen.
+Hollow sounds when tapping branches with a hard object indicate internal decaythat requires immediate attention during your pruning regimen.

 Structural Damage Signs